lucacasonato/esbuild_deno_loader/README.md

   pre-downloaded into a local `node_modules/` directory.
 - When using the `"portable"` loader with `jsr:` specifiers, a lockfile must be present and passed to the loader (either using `configPath` or `lockPath`).
-- `npm:` specifiers are not supported on WASM esbuild builds due to FS access limitations (see https://github.com/evanw/esbuild/pull/2968).
+- `npm:` specifiers are not supported on Wasm esbuild builds due to FS access limitations (see https://github.com/evanw/esbuild/pull/2968).

 ## Documentation